espenhgn/container_template/src/README.md

 ## Singularity containers

-This repository is used to develop and document [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/index.html#) containers with various software and analytical tools.
+This repository is used to develop and document [Docker](https://www.docker.com) and [Singularity](https://docs.sylabs.io) containers with various software and analytical tools.

 ## Software versions